MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: The escape fraction of

 \subsection{Escape fraction definitions}

-The observed flux ratio between the photometric bands which measure the flux bluewards of $912\,\mathrm{\AA}$ (LyC flux) and UV flux, already presented, is denoted by $f_{\mathrm{LyC}}/f_{\mathrm{UV}}$.
+The observed flux ratio between the photometric bands which measure the flux bluewards of $912\,\mathrm{\AA}$ (LyC flux) and the UV flux is denoted by $f_{\mathrm{LyC}}/f_{\mathrm{UV}}$.
 This contains no model assumptions and is purely an observed quantity.
 However, the effect of the absorption by the IGM is not taken into account, neither is the intrinsic ratio between the ionizing and non-ionizing flux.
 These quantities are captured in the relative escape fraction \citep{Steidel2001LyC_z3,Siana2007LyC_z1};

-We note that the exponential factor at the end of this expression is equal to $T_{\mathrm{IGM}}$, which is plotted in Fig.~\ref{fig:TIGM_dists}.
-Both this and the UV-to-ionizing luminosity ratio are model dependent quantities, the first derived by the TAOIST modelling (\S\ref{sect:IGM}) and the second by our SED fitting (\S\ref{subsect:SEDfitting}).
+We note that the exponential factor at the end of this expression is equal to $\mathbf{1/T_{\mathrm{IGM}}}$; $\mathrm{T_{IGM}}$ is plotted in Fig.~\ref{fig:TIGM_dists}.
+Both this and the UV-to-ionizing luminosity ratio are model dependent quantities, the first derived by the TAOIST modeling (\S\ref{sect:IGM}) and the second by our SED fitting (\S\ref{subsect:SEDfitting}).

 Typically, a further quantity is defined to account for the effect of absorption by dust in the galaxy, termed the absolute escape fraction;